nbel113/CS235-A3/README.md

 # CompSci 235 A2 - CS235Flix - nbel113

 ## Description
-Nigel Bell's submission for CompSci 235's Assignment 2, based on the course's skeleton python project CS235Flix.
+Nigel Bell's submission for CompSci 235's Assignment 2, based on the course's skeleton Python project CS235Flix.

 * This web application demonstrates the use of Python's Flask framework.
 * It makes use of libraries such as the Jinja templating library and WTForms.